papertigers/plex-webhook/README.md

     	address to listen on (default "127.0.0.1")
   -port string
     	port to listen on (default "8080")
+  -timeout uint
+    	amount of time in seconds to allow the command to run (default 5)
 ```

 [Plex documentation on using webhooks](https://support.plex.tv/hc/en-us/articles/115002267687-Webhooks)